pwiberg/pwiberg_bio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Mathematical models especially for finance and stochastics
+  - Mathematical Modelling
   - Computational Mathematics
   - Numerical Algorithms
+  - Financial Mathematics

 # Education to show in About widget
 education: